 “The number of GPF recipients at UNIST is also an indicator of research excellence at UNIST,” UNIST President Mooyoung Jung said.
 “UNIST will keep on providing a wide variety of student support systems for many years of fruitful research, including the GPF scholarship.”

-Interview with Hee-In Yoon (School of Electrical and Computer Engineering), a student pursuing a combined M.S./Ph.D. degree at UNIST under supervision of Professor Jaehyouk Choi.
+Interview with Heein Yoon (Department of Electrical and Computer Engineering), a student pursuing a combined M.S./Ph.D. degree at UNIST under the supervision of Professor Jaehyouk Choi.

 Q. What is your major area of research?